 Suggested cultural practices that can save water are also seen at Halawa.
 These include: mulching, soil alteration, turf mowing practices, thinning of planted areas, weed control, and fertilization.

-The garden is open on Wednesdays and Saturdays from 9 a.m. to 3 p.m. unless otherwise posted.
-All visitors need to check-in with garden staff on arrival.
+Unless otherwise posted, the garden is open on Wednesdays and Saturdays, from 9 a.m. to 3 p.m.
+Upon arrival, all visitors need to check-in at the Garden office window.

 Halawa Xeriscape Garden